Serving McLean VA Youth Since 1954

 SUBSTITUTIONS:

 • HOUSE LEAGUE SPECIAL RULE: To promote equally playing time, continuous substitution is played in all house leagues.
 Continuous substitution is defined as using the players on the bench and the players on the court as one continuous line-up with a player in a specific position leaving the court and the next available player on the bench entering the game into that position.
 Substitution continues in this manner every time there is a rotation of players on the court, with the order of players in the entire line-up remaining constant throughout the game.
 Substitutions can be made in the same location either in the front row or back row, or both simultaneously.
 If the coach elects to keep the same line-up for the next game, players on the court at the end of the previous game must start in the new game at the same exact positions.
 If the coach elects to change the line-up for the next game, the first 3 servers cannot be any of the first three servers from the previous game.
-Violations of this rule will result in the cancelation of all points scored by the serving team while the illegal substitute was in the game or a game/match forfeit.
+Violations of this rule will result in the cancellation of all points scored by the serving team while the illegal substitute was in the game or a game/match forfeit.

 • SELECT & TRAVEL LEAGUE RULE: Follows standard USAV substitution rules with the exception of unlimited substitutions per game.
 For those new to positional substitution, players from the bench can be substituted in for players on the court between points after making a request to the referee.
 A re-entering player cannot be placed anywhere on the court for a given game – he/she must assume the original position in the serving order in relation to the other teammates (typically for the same player that replaced him/her on the court).
 Only if a player is injured can a substitute assume a different position on the court, regardless of where he/she substituted before.
 If a team is using a libero, the coach needs to inform the referee and opposing coach prior to the start of the match.
 The libero must wear a shirt with colors that clearly contrast with the team's uniforms.
 A libero is a defensive specialist restricted to performing as a back row player.
-However, the Libero cannot block or attempt a block, and is not allowed to complete an attack if at the moment of the contact the ball is entirely higher than the top of the net.
+However, the libero cannot block or attempt a block, and is not allowed to complete an attack if at the moment of the contact the ball is entirely higher than the top of the net.

 SERVICE: